What are my rights in Texas, Washington and Wisconsin, after a car repossession?

 Here are some typical breaches of the peace: (1) entering a secured area (gated, fenced, or guarded) without the owner’s permission; (2) entering an underground parking garage by tricking the code or following a car in; (3) breaking any lock, door, or gate; (4) taking the car after an oral objection by the consumer, made before the car is hooked up; (5) damaging the vehicle during repossession; (6) blocking or lifting the vehicle while someone was in it; (6) any violence, pushing, or touching of the consumer; (7) making a public disturbance such as shouting, honking horns, or contacting neighbors; (8) moving other cars that were blocking the towed vehicle.

-Go to our Texas Repossession Law page, or our Washington Repossession Law page, to see which laws apply where you live.
-There are substantial penalties available to consumers under Texas and Washington law for breaches of the peace — equal to the entire amount of interest charged under the loan contract, plus 10% of the principal.
+Go to our Texas Repossession Law, Washington Repossession Law, or Wisconsin Repossession Law pages, to see which laws apply where you live.
+There are substantial penalties available to consumers in all of these states for breaches of the peace — equal to the entire amount of interest charged under the loan contract, plus 10% of the principal.
+In Wisconsin, you can also get back all the money you already paid on the loan, plus title to the vehicle.
 Please call or email us for a free consultation if you identify a potential violation of your state’s repossession law.

 I bought a car, I am current on my payments, and the car dealer is harassing me to sign a new contract.
 What do I do?